Now Available: Notion-like editor templateNotion-style editor for Tiptap Cloud

 Optimize your performance

-We strongly recommend visiting the React Performance Guide to integrate the Tiptap Editor efficiently.
+We recommend visiting the React Performance Guide to integrate the Tiptap Editor efficiently.
 This will help you avoid potential issues as your app scales.